Toufiqul2022/Assignment-5-repository/readme.md

 1. What is the difference between getElementById, getElementsByClassName, and querySelector / querySelectorAll?

-=> Difference between getElementById, getElementsByClassName, querySelector, querySelectorAll getElementById → Returns a single element by its unique ID. getElementsByClassName → Returns an HTMLCollection of elements by class name. querySelector → Returns the first element that matches a CSS selector. querySelectorAll → Returns a NodeList of all elements that match a CSS selector.
+=> getElementById → Returns a single element by its unique ID. getElementsByClassName → Returns an HTMLCollection of elements by class name. querySelector → Returns the first element that matches a CSS selector. querySelectorAll → Returns a NodeList of all elements that match a CSS selector.